hsz-devops/ElaoInfra--ansible-role-shorewall/README.md

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.

+(Improvements by [JoaoCC/HighSkillz](https://github.com/joaocc) for Shorewall 4.5 and easier extensibility with existing rules fies)

 ## Requirements

 - Ansible 1.7.2+